cau-riken/zaviewer/README.md

         * an underscore separator ("`_`"),
         * an integer to order the image slice in the UI,
         * the image file extension ("`.tif`" as it is currently the only supported format)
     * There is only 1 overlay directory (named `overlay0_Regions`) which contains SVG files defining region delineations for each slice.

-        These SVG files must conform to the following rules:
+These SVG files must conform to the following rules described [here](#dev-regionsvg):
-        * SVG viewport (defined by `<svg>`'s `width` and `height` attributes) must be identical to corresponding raster image dimensions in pixels.
-        * SVG user coordinate system must be identical to the viewport (i.e. it must not be redefined via a `viewBox` attribute, or by any `transform` attribute on container or graphic elements, since those will be lost when the SVG is imported in the UI).
-        * Therefore, coordinates used for graphic elements directly map to pixels (1 user unit maps to 1 pixel),
-        * 🟠 TODO: add region identifier  attribute and explain link to region info 🟠

 3. physical unit used in images, in micrometer

     The overall structure of the input directory looks like this: